Shariful-Islam-Sourav/gpa-calculator/README.md

 # gpa-calculator
 In this project .
-I have made a little GPA Calc with JS OOP
+I have made a little GPA Calc with JS OOP.